The Board is the governing body. It is responsible for setting strategy, managing risk, monitoring performance and compliance.

 The team administers The NZ Anglican Church Pension Fund, The Retire Fund, Christian KiwiSaver Scheme, Welfare Fund, Health Fund, Basden Fund, Supplementary Support Fund, Baptist Union Superannuation Scheme and the Board’s mortgage portfolio.

 The team brings deep experience in all aspects of our operations and comprises Janet, Jo, Mary and Sara.
 The team is led by manager Bruce Dutton, who has served the organisation for over 25 years.

 Mark Wilcox (Chief Executive) – BCA, CA, MInstD

 Mark is a chartered accountant with more than 25 years’ experience in the banking, insurance and finance industries.
 Prior to joining the organisation in 2013 as General Manager, he was Chief Financial Officer for The Co-operative Bank (formerly PSIS) between 2008 and 2012.
 Mark is a Member of the Institute of Directors and his core strengths include strategic leadership, governance and risk management.
 Mark is an active member of Wellington Central Baptist Church but is also involved in his local Anglican parish where he plays pipe organ on a regular basis.

-Mark is blessed to be supported by a strong and experienced professional management team of Barbara Pope (Compliance & Communications), Bruce Dutton (Members Services), Chris Cheer (Systems & Reporting), Rachel Jaquiery (Board Administration), Simon Brodie (Investments), and Tracey Chong (Finance).
+Mark is blessed to be supported by a strong and experienced professional management team of Barbara Pope (Compliance), Bruce Dutton (Members Services), Chris Cheer (Systems & Reporting), Patrick Holden (Marketing & Communications), Simon Brodie (Investments), and Tracey Chong (Finance).